 - payment of 10,00 BAM (KM) for administration taxes

-After finishing getting the statement, with all documents you go to the Foreign Affaires office to submit your request for the White card.
-White card is issued instantly.
+After completing the statement, you must go to the Foreign Affairs Office to get your White card.
+The white card is issued instantly.

-Residence permit is a document that regulates your staying as a exchange student for the purpose and period of education in Bosnia and Herzegovina.
-It is required to be issued in the first month of students/staff arrival.
-This document is issued by the Office for Foreigners Affairs of Bosnia and Herzegovina.
-In order to obtain this permit, you need to collect certain documents and bring it personally to the Service for Foreigners’ Affairs of Bosnia and Herzegovina (same office where you previously got White card)..
+The residence permit is a document that regulates your stay as an international student for the purpose and period of education in Bosnia and Herzegovina.
+It is required to be issued in the first month of students’/staff arrival.
+The Foreigners Affairs Office issues this document (a sticker on your passport).

-- How to fill in bank note for payment of administration tax for residence permit is explained here.
+- How to fill in the banknote to pay the administration tax for the residence permit

-NOTE: All documents must be issued or translated on Bosnian/Croatian/Serbian.
-If you are submitting documents in English or your homeland language, make sure to have translation on Bosnian, Croatian or Serbian language.
+Please note: all collected documents must be issued or translated into Bosnian/Croatian/Serbian.
+If you submit documents in English or your homeland language, make sure to have a translation in Bosnian, Croatian or Serbian with the original.

-How to get to the Service for Foreigner Affairs?
+4 How to get to the Foreigner Affairs Office?

-Service of the Foreigners’ Affaires are placed at: Braće Mulića bb (bb stands for no number).
+The Foreign Affairs Office is placed at Braće Mulića bb (bb stands for no number).
 You will notice black – glass building and official flags of Bosnia and Herzegovina next to it.

-By taxi: depending from where are you leaving, from the Old Town Baščaršija until the offices the taxi should charge you approximately 15-18 KM.
-The price should be less if you live closer to the Office.
-Make sure that taxi-meter is turned on.
+By taxi: depending on where you are leaving, from the Old Town Baščaršija until the Office, the taxi should charge you approximately 20-25 KM.
+The price is less the closer you are to the Office.
+Make sure that the taxi meter is turned on.

-By trolleybus: make sure to catch the electric bus that goes towards Dobrinja.
-On the second-to-last station you’ll need to exit and walk approximately 800 meters back to the Service of the Foreigners’ Affairs.
+By trolleybus: make sure to catch the electric bus from the centre towards Dobrinja.
+You’ll need to exit at the second-to-last station and walk approximately 800 meters back to the Foreign Affairs Office.